willstepp/writings/sanctum-kthadras/sk.notes.md

 ### The Goat Farm (Art Center)

+* K'thadras the Undying, Dweller of the Egg, the One Who Waits.

 * You think you are safe.
 You are not safe.
 Thanks, I’ll watch my back.
 It’s not your back I would worry about.
 What should I worry about then?
 Your soul.

 * You’re too cocky.
 He laughed.
 You think you’re safe...